-A The A grade recognizes a student's exceptional ability and outstanding performance in the class. В The B grade signifies that the student has demonstrated a better and more effective command of the material than is generally required to pass the course. С The C grade is the certification that the student has demonstrated an acceptable level of competency in the course of study.
-A student must achieve an overall average grade of C in all of their work in order to graduate.
-D The D grade signifies that the student's grasp of the academic components of the course was minimal or deficient, but the instructor believes that the student would not significantly profit by repeating the course.
-E Conditioned.
-The professor may choose to give this grade in continuing courses to a student who has not met the minimum requirements but shows promise of sufficient improvement in the second semester to be given a permanent grade of D. A grade not less than C must be earned in the continued course the following semester; otherwise, the grade of E becomes F. F The F grade indicates a student's failure to master the essentials of the course.
+- A The A grade recognizes a student's exceptional ability and outstanding performance in the class. - B The B grade signifies that the student has demonstrated a better and more effective command of the material than is generally required to pass the course. - C The C grade is the certification that the student has demonstrated an acceptable level of competency in the course of study.
+A student must achieve an overall average grade of C in all of their work in order to graduate. - D The D grade signifies that the student's grasp of the academic components of the course was minimal or deficient, but the instructor believes that the student would not significantly profit by repeating the course. - E Conditioned.
+The professor may choose to give this grade in continuing courses to a student who has not met the minimum requirements but shows promise of sufficient improvement in the second semester to be given a permanent grade of D. A grade not less than C must be earned in the continued course the following semester; otherwise, the grade of E becomes F. - F The F grade indicates a student's failure to master the essentials of the course.
 A student must repeat the course before credit may be allowed.
 Grades received when the failed course is repeated will be used to calculate final GPA.
 Students must achieve an overall average of C in order to receive their degree.

-Incomplete.
+- I Incomplete.
 If circumstances prevent an otherwise competent student from completing the requirements of a course by the end of the class schedule, the instructor may assign the letter I. The student must complete the work of that course as quickly as possible and in no case no later than the end of the fourth week following the end of the course.
-If the grades on incomplete work have not been submitted to the registrar by six weeks after the end of the course, the registrar is instructed by the faculty to record the grade of F.

-W In cases of authorized withdrawal after the drop deadline, if the instructor has no data for evaluation, the grade of W will be submitted.
+If the grades on incomplete work have not been submitted to the registrar by six weeks after the end of the course, the Registrar is instructed by the Faculty to record the grade of F. - W In cases of authorized withdrawal after the drop deadline, if the instructor has no data for evaluation, the grade of W will be submitted.
 Otherwise, the faculty member will be requested to submit a grade of WP (withdrew passing) or WF (withdrew failing) depending on the student's status at the time of withdrawal.
-(See "Adding, Dropping and Withdrawing from Courses.") Ρ Certain specified courses are taught on a pass/fail basis and are graded P or F. College students may take a maximum of three hours Pass/Fail and only for those elective courses designated Pass/Fail in the catalog course description.
+(See Adding, Dropping, and Withdrawing from Courses.) - P Certain specified courses are taught on a pass/fail basis and are graded P or F. While pass/fail courses may count as elective credit toward a degree, a student must have a minimum of 85% of all degree credits in graded classes.
 GPA is calculated on the basis of graded classes only.
-The grade P does not affect GPA; however, the grade F does affect the GPA as it would in a graded class.
-CR Transfer credit accepted.
-Transfer credit does not affect a student's GPA.
-NG No grade given.
+The grade P does not affect GPA; however, the grade F does affect the GPA as it would in a graded class. - CR Transfer credit accepted.
+Transfer credit does not affect a student's GPA. - NG No grade given.